Skip to content

 Description

 The git init command is used to generate a new, empty Git repository or to reinitialize an existing one.
-With the help of this command, a .git subdirectory is created, which includes the metadata, like subdirectories for objects and template files, needed for generating a new Git repository.
+With the help of this command, a .git subdirectory is created, which includes the metadata, like subdirectories for objects and template files, needed for initializing the repository.

 The git init usage

-• In order to get a working Git repository, you only need to cd into your project subdirectory and run git init command into your terminal.
+• To initialize a working Git repository, simply cd into your project directory and run the git init command in your terminal.

 git init